 SecretaryA member of the ICA Capital Campaign Committee, Marcia Thalhimer has been a long-time supporter of the arts, serving on the Board of Directors of the Richmond Symphony for 25 years as well as the Boards of the Visual Arts Center of Richmond and the Richmond Performing Arts Alliance.
 In 2000, she received the YWCA Outstanding Women Award in the Arts category.
 In addition, Thalhimer served as Commissioner of the Virginia Commission for the Arts from 2009–14 and has been honored for her dedication to arts and culture in Richmond, including recognition as a 2015 Style Weekly Women in the Arts honoree.

 Pamela K. Royall

-Brad ArmstrongBrad Armstrong comes to ICA with 35 years’ experience in senior general management, marketing, and advertising positions with a strong emphasis on US consumer products and services, as well as a 4-year leadership commitment to community service.
+Brad ArmstrongBrad Armstrong comes to the ICA with 35 years’ experience in senior general management, marketing, and advertising positions with a strong emphasis on US consumer products and services, as well as a four-year leadership commitment to community service.